Visit the institution website for COVID‑19 updates

-Take a step towards becoming a forensic psychologist on this specially-developed master’s, with a compulsory placement and development of counselling skills.
+Take a first step towards a career in forensic psychology settings on this BPS accredited course, with a compulsory placement and focus on counselling skills.

-This degree provides all the background psychological knowledge, professional skills and relevant experience you need to move confidently into forensic psychology work within the legal, criminal and civil justice systems.
+This degree provides the background psychological knowledge, professional skills and relevant experience you need to move confidently into working psychologically within the legal, criminal and civil justice systems.